micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/benchmarking/index.md

 discussed before, by using the clock_gettime, and print it to the user by using printf.

 A tag can be provided by several parameters.
-This will be usefull for the sack of the timer:
+This will be useful for the sake of the timer:

  * A parameter to identify what's is the timer's status (i.e. start or stop)